 Vivaldi does not have a built-in option for HTTPS-only mode; however, it can be added through add-ons.

-Related: Google Chrome vs. Brave
+Related: Google Chrome vs. Vivaldi Browser

 Firefox can save your passwords and the login credential to access and autofill in time of need.
 These passwords and credentials are further saved by a primary password, which stores all the information.